sukritraj/E_Tubers/README.md

-Tuber is a website developed for contacting youtubers for marketing purpose.
+ ### Tuber is a website developed for contacting youtubers for marketing purpose.<br>
-• Designed models and performed
+• Designed models and performed CRUD operations.<br>
-CRUD operations.
-• Added filters like optimized search and sort youtubers on the basis of price.
+• Added filters like optimized search and sort youtubers on the basis of price.<br>